zpc48/test/README.md

 |Hcash        | 5min                    | 8MB      |      18.75 sec            | 250B           | 1789.57TPS     |
 <p align="center">
 	<br/>
-	Table 1: Comparisons between Hcash and other distributerd ledgers
+	Table I: Comparisons between Hcash and a few well-known decentralized cryptocurrencies
 	<br/>
 </p>

-The following table offers an approximated chance of adversary's successfully undermining the system (in case of different PoW power and PoS capabilities, α: proportion of adversary's hash power, β: proportion of adversary's PoS capabilities).
+Table II offers the relation between adversary’s PoW power and PoS capabilities (measured in proportion over all PoW power or PoS capabilities) and the success possibility of adversary undermining the system (α denotes the proportion of adversary's PoW power, β denotes the proportion of adversary's PoS capabilities).

 <p align="center">
 	<img src ="pic/Table2.png" />
 	<br/>
-	Table 2:  Probability of adversary's attack success with α fraction of total hash power and β fraction of total stake
+	Table 2:  Probability of adversary's succeeding in an attack with α fraction of total hash power and β fraction of total stake
 	<br/>
 </p>

+The detailed description and analysis (including security and efficiency analysis) of the novel hybrid consensus scheme implemented in Hcash will be given in our research paper which will appear in the near future.

 ## Starting Hcashd
 Hcashd is a Hypercash full node implementation written in Go (golang).